 Signs It’s Time to Call for Furnace Repair

-- Reduced airflow at heating supply registers.
-As with cycling burners, this is an easy one to check.
-Simply stick your hand over your registers to feel if air is circulating or not.
+Reduced airflow at heating supply registers.
+Checking your home’s airflow is simple.
+Stick your hand over your ceiling, wall or floor registers to feel if air is circulating or not.
 If it isn’t, then you may have an issue with a dirty or damaged air filter, blower fan, coil, or section of ductwork.

-- Uneven airflow at heating supply registers in different rooms.
-If you’re receiving plenty of heat in one room and not enough in others, you might be contending with blocked or collapsed sections of ductwork or an undersized or inefficiently operating furnace.
-Also make sure that you’ve checked to see all vents are open before performing this test.
+Uneven airflow at heating supply registers in different rooms.
+If you’re receiving plenty of heat in one room and not enough in others, you might be contending with blocked or collapsed sections of the ductwork or an undersized or inefficiently operating furnace.
+You should also make sure that you’ve checked to see if all vents are open before performing this test.

 Schedule Your Heating or Cooling Appointment Now!

 We believe in taking care of our employees who, in turn, take care of our customers.
 Our entire team is very experienced, trained, and up-to-date on the latest safety standards.
 We can help you find a perfect solution for your comfort needs.
-We even provide emergency AC and furnace repairs in Tigard and beyond; our team is available 24/7 to assist you!
+We even provide emergency AC and furnace repairs as well as quality air conditioning installations in Tigard, OR and beyond.

 Need air conditioning or furnace repairs in Tigard?
 Call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 266-1249 to find out how we can help you today!